Court Of Protection Guide

 The Court of Protection was established by the Mental Capacity Act 2005 and operates according to the provisions set out in that Act.
 In addition to the Mental Capacity Act, the court is mandated to uphold individuals’ human rights as outlined in the Human Rights Act 1998, including the right to a fair hearing and the right to privacy and family life.

-Furthermore, the Court of Protection adheres to specific rules and guidance, including the Mental Capacity Act Code of Practice, the Mental Capacity Act Deprivation of Liberty Safeguards Code of Practice, the Court of Protection Rules, and Court of Protection Practice Directions.
+Furthermore, the Court of Protection adheres to specific rules and guidance, including the Mental Capacity Act Code of Practice, the Mental Capacity Act Deprivation of Liberty Safeguards Code of Practice, the Court of Protection Rules, and the Court of Protection Practice Directions.
 These frameworks ensure that the court operates within legal and procedural guidelines when making decisions concerning individuals lacking capacity.

 Do all decisions for people who lack capacity have to be made by the court?